zingale/computational_astrophysics/content/homework/homework4.md

      flipping the definitions above and applying them at the far end of the domain.

-     Make sure that your kernel function by ensuring that it sums to $1$ on the domain.
+     Make sure that your kernel function is normalized by ensuring that it sums to $1$ on the domain.
 You might need to sum up the values and divide by the sum.

    * Plot the noisy function, $f^\mathrm{(noisy)}(x)$, and the kernel together.